jacomoelLTU/sos-ngac/README.md

 # Requirements

-Folow this link https://github.com/esen96/sos-ngac#requirements(link) to find all the required installations to run the system.
+Folow this link [https://github.com/esen96/sos-ngac#requirements](link) to find all the required installations to run the system.

 # Setup guide alternative 1

+Follow the setup guide found in this [https://github.com/esen96/sos-ngac](repo) if you wish manually set up the syastem.
+Althoug this was how the group first proceeded we provide some preffer alterations to th

 # Setup guide alternative 2 (hur kör man ifall man använder vår VM copy)